JSN190/MultiredditNav/README.md

 ![License](https://img.shields.io/github/license/JSN190/MultiredditNav.svg?&style=flat-square)
 ![Top Language](https://img.shields.io/github/languages/top/JSN190/MultiredditNav.svg?&style=flat-square)

-A simple userscript to provide an unintrusive horizontal navigation bar in similar style to the trending subreddits list on your personal frontpage.
+A simple userscript (or browser extension) to provide a non-intrusive horizontal navigation bar in similar style to the trending subreddits list on your personal frontpage.

-Fully tested on Chromium and should be compatible with any browser with a userscript manager supporting ECMAScript 6.
+The userscript is fully tested on Chromium and should be compatible with any browser with a userscript manager supporting ECMAScript 6.

 ![MultiredditNav screenshot](https://i.imgur.com/22KQoe2.png)
 ![MultiredditNav screenshot no trending](https://i.imgur.com/xhTxM6q.png)

 ## Installation
+### Userscript (recommended)
 You will require a userscript manager extension installed on your browser.
 Violentmonkey is recommended for Chromium/Chrome and Firefox as it's an actively maintained open source implementation.

-To install the script, create a new userscript in the userscript manager and paste the contents, or use the import from URL option, pointing to the [raw copy](https://raw.githubusercontent.com/JSN190/MultiredditNav/master/multiredditnav.user.js) of the `multiredditnav.user.js` script on the repository.
+To install the script, simply open the [raw copy](https://raw.githubusercontent.com/JSN190/MultiredditNav/master/build/userscript/multiredditnav.user.js) of the `multiredditnav.user.js` script and your userscript manager will take over from here.

+## Browser Extension

+This userscript is also available in the form of a WebExtensions API addon, natively supported by both modern versions of Chromium/Chrome and Firefox based browsers.
+While there is a built .zip available, there currently isn't a signed .xpi available yet - this will be available very shortly.

 ## License
 ```